gandalf-network/gandalf-sdk-go/README.md

 # gandalf-sdk-go
-Gandalf eyeofsauron and connect library
+The Gandalf SDK for Go provides two main libraries: `EyeOfSauron` for interacting with GraphQL APIs and `Connect` for generating valid Connect URLs for account linking.

 ## EyeOfSauron
-eyeofsauron completely abstracts away the complexity of authentication and interacting with the GraphQL APIs.
+`EyeOfSauron` completely abstracts away the complexity of authentication and interacting with GraphQL APIs.

 ### Installation